dkhutch/AndersonAcceleration/README.md

 ### NOTE:

-In this example, I initiate the run from restart499.
-I then extract age output from restart500 and feed into the algorithm.
-Once complete, I save the new age tracer, then delete the folders output500 and restart500.
-(There's no need to keep the rest as it's a repeating cycle of the same simulation, except for the age tracer.)
+In this example, I initiate the run from restart009.
+I then extract BGC output from restart010 and feed into the algorithm.
+Once complete, I save the new tracers, then delete the folders output010 and restart010.
+Watch out for updates to directory names and restart numbers!!